 Thinking of using video to tell a story?
 Videos are an excellent way to evoke emotion and create empathy, and even short videos require investing significant time and technical expertise to ensure a quality production.
 It takes time to plan, shoot and edit a quality video, so you should start planning your video project two or three months ahead.

-Before you decide to create a video project yourself, consider whether your project could be created in partnership with another campus department.
-Two groups on campus produce videos for campus use: marketing and communications and the Center for Faculty Excellence (CAFE).
-Due to the increased demand (and limited staffing) for videos, marketing and communcations, and CAFE review requests jointly, then determine where the requested project best fits in terms of workload and purpose.
-Once decided, the appropriate department will contact the person making the request to see how we can best proceed.
+Before you decide to create a video project yourself, consider whether your project could be created in partnership with marketing and communications.
+Due to the increased demand (and limited staffing) for videos, marketing and communications, we review requests to determine where the requested project best fits in terms of workload and purpose.
+Once decided, we will contact the person making the request to see how we can best proceed.

 Before you pick up a video camera or cell phone, there are a few things you can do to save time.
 It’s critical to know the story you’re trying to convey.
 What’s the theme and key messages you want to articulate?
 How should your audience feel watching the video and what information should they take away?